Therapy Services for Couples & Relationships

 You don’t have to wait until your relationship feels shaky or at the breaking point to reach out.
 Whether brand new or decades long, relationships take care and attention, and sometimes we don’t prioritize giving them the conscious attention they need.

-I am certified in the Relationship Checkup, a two-session checkup designed to grow connection and and understanding between partners as part of regular relationship “maintenance.”
+I am certified in the Relationship Checkup, a two-session checkup designed to grow connection and and understanding between partners as part of regular relationship maintenance.

 You can think of the Relationship Checkup as like the preventative care you get when you visit your primary care doctor, or the regular oil change you do to keep your car running smoothly.
+It’s scientifically developed and tested, and shows positive effects on relationship satisfaction and intimacy over the long term, even with just this couple of sessions.

 Getting Started